 The reference is surprising because it would appear to refer to the ancient control system which, as a post on District Dave pointed out, has been put out to tender for maintenance.
 It could be that the tender was just London Underground examining all possibilities or, maybe, the lack of positive response means that an alternative is being considered.

 This lack of planned signalling updates until future replacement is understandable.
 North of Queen’s Park, Network Rail is currently responsible for the assets except at the depot.
 South of Queen’s Park there is not much complexity involved.
 There is a small depot at London Road near Elephant & Castle for which there is a crossover north of Lambeth north and a single line junction on the northbound running line.
 There is also a trailing crossover at Piccadilly Circus which is not in normal use.
+There is also a trailing crossover west of Paddington which is also rarely used.
 Apart from that it is a simple stretch of plain line between Queen’s Park and Elephant & Castle in a warm and dry tunnel.
 Nor is the service level of 22tph especially challenging to run with the current signalling.

 The Central line has its own ATO system.
 While it appears to work well, no-one would design such a system today.
 For instance, the Central line is the last line to have a train describer system installed to keep track of the trains.
 Whilst it does interface to the signalling and is itself digital and does appear to be reliable, it is a completely unnecessary layer of complexity.
 Nowadays, the train describer functionality is built into the command functionality of the signalling system.